0xDBFB7/covidinator/documents/notes/Biology.md

 Phage mutates 1000x as fast as the host cell

 X-gal is only soluble in DMF and DMSO.
 We choose DMSO due to the other's toxicity.
+DMSO is miscible with water, so that works out nicely.
+ < 0.75% DMSO seem to not be cytotoxic.

 https://ebiz.nserc.ca/

 The somerfield precursor

+defrost cycles

+Little bit of trouble getting X-gal imported.
+Apparently a HS code is needed for import purposes; canada has a "Automated Import Reference System" that's really helpful catagorized by the chemical structure.